knulli-cfw/knulli.org/docs/configure/patches-and-overlays.md

 ## Understanding Linux file systems

 If you are a Windows user who has never worked with Linux before, you might want to take a little time to understand how Linux file systems work.
-Bare in mind that this is a **simplified** explanation which is only meant to pick you up and give you a brief understanding of how KNULLI works differently from your Windows PC.
-If you want to learn more about how Linux work, we **strongly** recommend to find a more extensive source of information.
+Bear in mind that this is a **simplified** explanation which is only meant to pick you up and give you a brief understanding of how KNULLI works differently from your Windows PC.
+If you want to learn more about how Linux works, we **strongly** recommend finding a more extensive source of information.

 ### File systems on Windows machines